ScaleDynamics/angular-mongodb-template/README.md

 ## How to use

-Go in `frontend/angular-app` folder and run those commands:
+Go in `angular-app` folder and run those commands:

 ### Project setup